Published: December 17th 2012November 1st 2011

 Tundstall was fairly wealthy, as something like this shows

-the west, most notoriously the outer suburbs of Los Angeles
+These zones exist all over the west, most notoriously the outer suburbs of Los Angeles

 Smokey’s gravesite sits outside the museum.